aliSharb/IvolveTaskes/day5-Aws/task1/README.md

 ## 5. Verify Dev-User Access to EC2 & S3
 1. Sign in as `dev-user`.

 2. Navigate to **EC2**:
-   - Try launching an instance (should be allowed).

 3. Navigate to **S3**:
-   - Try creating a bucket (should be denied).

 ---